Andebugulin/.dotfiles/README.md

 - **Waybar**: Customized status bar for essential system information.
 - **Kmonad**: Powerful custom keyboard remapping and keybindings.
 - **VS Code Keybindings**: Customized keybindings for Visual Studio Code.
-- **Social Blocker**: Bash script to restrict social media distractions.
+- **archblocker**: A script to edit hosts file for blocking web content, or getting rid of addictions on Arch Linux.
+- **kitty**: Terminal emulator with custom configurations.

 ## Prerequisites